khnzy/Job-Placement-EDA/README.md

-# Job-Placement-EDA
+# Job Placement Analysis Pipeline
-This project builds a data pipeline to analyze job placement trends among Bachelor's graduates in the USA.
-The dataset includes gender, age, field of study, university, placement status, salary, GPA, and experience.
+This project focuses on building a data pipeline to analyze job placement trends among Bachelor's degree graduates in the USA.
+The dataset includes key attributes such as gender, age, field of study, university name, placement status, salary, GPA, and years of experience.
+By leveraging this data, the project aims to uncover insights into employment outcomes across different universities and fields of study.

+Project Goals:
+✔ Data Cleaning & Preprocessing – Ensure accuracy and consistency in the dataset.
+✔ Trend Analysis – Compare placement rates among universities and fields of study.
+✔ Factor Identification – Determine how GPA, experience, and other factors influence job placement.
+✔ Data Visualization – Present insights through graphs and dashboards for better interpretation.

+By creating a structured ETL (Extract, Transform, Load) pipeline, this project streamlines data preparation and analysis, offering valuable insights to students, universities, and recruiters. 🚀